Course Title: Railway Infrastructure

 Overview of Learning Activities

 The course activities are structured around lectures and tutorials to develop and consolidate your knowledge.
-Through assignments, presentations and online case studies, you will apply and enhance both your theoretical and practical skills.
+Through individual and group assignments, presentations and software learning, you will apply and enhance both your theoretical and practical skills.

 Total study hours:

-Staff directed time (including laboratory work) 48 hrs
+Staff directed time (including software work) 48 hrs

 Self-directed research and study 48 hrs